 For conservation reasons places on these visits are extremely limited but please

 let Ross and Lynn know if you are interested in

 day with a pub lunch and comprise Westhumble chalk mine in the morning with

 Betchworth and Brockham limekilns in the afternoon, and finishing at Box Hill

 Fort.
 Godstone is a series of old mines that we usually do without a break over

 bat walks each summer, often for organisations such as the National Trust.
 They

-are usually held between June and September.
+are usually held between May and September.